5 Tips To Break A Weight Loss Stall On The Keto Diet

 For example, say you are following a keto diet that is 75% fat, 20% protein and 5% carbs.
 You might use one of those online calculators or perhaps a phone app to help you figure out how many grams/calories of each you can eat daily.
 You plug in your current weight, height and perhaps a bit more information such as age, activity level, etc. But there one major flaw I’ve seen with many of them.
 They are calculating how much to consume for your CURRENT WEIGHT.

 If you’ve been eating to the macros that you calculated then you are going to maintain your current weight!
 This most likely isn’t what you want during the active weigh loss phase.
 In order to continue losing weight you need to tap into the weight you currently carry on your body.
-And the main way to do that is to reduce the amount of dietary fat you are eating.
+The main way to do that is to reduce the amount of dietary fat you are eating.
 This in turn means you need to eat fewer calories.

 Hey wait a minute….everyone says you can eat as much as you want on a keto diet!